Ruth Shack: Archives and collections

-Personal life
+Personal life and death

-In 1953, Shack married Richard Shack (1926 - 2012).
-They have three daughters and seven grandchildren, and four great-grandchildren.
+In 1953, Shack married Richard Shack (1926–2012).
+They had three daughters and seven grandchildren, and four great-grandchildren.
+She died in Cumming, Georgia, on May 23, 2026, at the age of 94.

 Awards

-Shack is the recipient of the President's Award from the Cultural Executives Council (1981); delancyhill's inaugural Firm Partner Star (2005); Miami-Dade Chamber of Commerce Citizen of the Year (2009); and Dade County's Outstanding Citizens Award (2015).
+Shack was the recipient of the President's Award from the Cultural Executives Council (1981); Dade County's Outstanding Citizen's Award (1981–1982); delancyhill's inaugural Firm Partner Star (2005); Miami-Dade Chamber of Commerce Citizen of the Year (2009).
 In 2016, she received Miami's Cultural Champion Award, an event which was acknowledged by a declaration that February 9 was “Ruth Shack Day” in an official proclamation of the Miami Dade County Commission.
 In 2018, she received a Lifetime Leadership Award from the Miami Dade County Democratic Party.